 The easiest and most effective way to save money is to pass the CMA exam on your first attempt.
 You can also take these 3 extra steps to make the most of your CMA investment.

 A free trial lets you see how the course works and meets your learning needs before you make a monetary commitment.
 Gleim CMA and Wiley CMAexcel each offer free demos of their courses.
 Therefore, I suggest you start your review course search with one of these providers.
+You can also utilize these free CMA study resources too!

 The test prep software included in your CMA review course is not just a bank of practice questions.
 Instead, it’s a host of opportunities to improve your knowledge, as each question tests your familiarity with a certain concept.
 When you answer a question correctly, you confirm your deep comprehension of that concept.
 Conversely, when you get a question wrong, you prove that you need to put more time into that topic, and you also get to see where to adjust your thinking.